-9.1 The assumptions used in the previous report have not changed for Council Tax
+- 9.1 The assumptions used in the previous report have not changed for Council Tax Charge increases.

-Charge increases.
 For financial planning purposes it has been assumed Council Tax Charges will increase by 1.99% each year from 2020/21.
-This is subject to consideration by the Executive through the budget process, which will formally recommend its Council Tax proposals to Council each February as part of the Budget report.
-It is not known at this stage whether the Secretary of State will continue the option for the 'threshold for excessive council tax increases' for shire districts to increase tax by up to £5 (on a Band D charge).
-This is subject to confirmation annually through the Finance Settlement.

-9.2 The Council Tax Base has been approved by the s151 officer on 13th December 2019, which has resulted in reduction in the assumptions included in the last update to Scrutiny on 6th November.
-Therefore this reduction has increased the Budget Gap for 2020/21 by £174k (shown in Table 2 above).
+This is subject to consideration by the Executive through the budget process, which will formally recommend its Council Tax proposals to Council in February as part of the Budget report.
+As confirmed within the Provisional Settlement, there is the option to increase Council Tax (Band D) by up to £5 or 3.17% see 4.4a above. - 9.2 The Council Tax Base has been approved by the s151 officer on 13th December 2019, which has resulted in reduction in the assumptions compared to the previous update to Scrutiny on 6th November, and increases the Budget Gap for 2020/21 by £174k (shown in Table 2 above).
 The reduction in the base is mainly due to slower housing growth and increased Council Tax Support Scheme costs.